 Thinking back on her milestones in the lab, Dr. Lesage reflects, “it’s an incredible feeling to test new hypotheses, enter unknown territory, and think that these experiments could better help explain the world we live in.”
 Though it’s a busy life, Dr. Lesage wouldn’t trade it for anything.

 Show your support for diabetes research

-Donate to the CDA to help us fund researchers like Dr. Lesage and her life-changing work.
+Donate to Diabetes Canada to help us fund researchers like Dr. Lesage and her life-changing work.

 Photo courtesy of Sylvain Durocher, Maisonneuve-Rosemont Hospital.